(“Igraine” or the “Company”)

 ASSIF is a mental health and wellness platform.
 It will primarily be a community for peer to peer support for people worried about mental health.
 Within the platform will be tools to help individuals with their mental health, including gamification and breathing videos.
 ASSIF is using cutting edge technology to deliver said tools and will have a consumer application and a business to business platform.

 COVID – 19 has caused a number of inevitable delays to the early development of the platform although discussions with key major institutions, targeted as early adopters of the platform, continue to be constructive.
-In addition the delay in execting the previous plan for the platform and continuing discussions with potential early adopters have seen the platform change significantly from what was originally planned.
+In addition, the delay in executing the previous plan for the platform and continuing discussions with potential early adopters have seen the platform change significantly from what was originally planned.
 During the year ASSIF identified the need for substantial further pre revenue investment and stated their intention to repay the loan plus interest and costs.
 Discussions are continuing at this time.

 On 18 June 2020, the Company entered into a framework agreement with Brian Jones under which he provided £30,000 of funding in the form of convertible loan notes and, subject to the conversion of the preference shares then in issue to ordinary shares, was to provide a further £20,000 of funding which would result in him holding 29.90% of the ordinary shares capital of the Company following the conversion of both the loan notes and the preference shares.
 This was completed on 29 September 2020.